exasol/error-code-crawler-maven-plugin/doc/design.md

 `dsn~duplication-validator~1`

-The duplication validator check that each error tag is unique.
+The duplication validator check that each error identifier is unique.

-The requirements only require that the whole tag is unique.
-We decided however, to be more strict and also not allow tags that only differ by the number So this implementation considers `E-TEST-1` and `F-TEST-1` as duplicate.
+The requirements only require that the whole identifier is unique.
+We decided however, to be more strict and also not allow identifiers that only differ by the number.
+So this implementation considers `E-TEST-1` and `F-TEST-1` as duplicate.
 This approach has two advantages:

-* Users can simply change the type of the code without searching for a new number
+* Users can simply change the severity of the code without searching for a new number (For example change `E-TEST-1` to `F-TEST-1`)
-* We only need to keep track of the highest number per tag and not per type-tag combination.
+* For generating the next free code users want to keep track of the highest used number.
+By that limitation they only need to keep track of the highest number per identifier and not per project-shorttag severity combination.

 Covers: